Customer Accounts

 Overview

-Customer accounts in BoxCart use a custom boxcart_customer WordPress role with minimal capabilities (read only).
-This role is created automatically on plugin activation and verified on every page load via ensure_customer_role().
+Customer accounts use a custom boxcart_customer WordPress role with minimal capabilities (read only).
+The role is created automatically on plugin activation and verified on every page load via ensure_customer_role().
+The entire account experience is frontend-only — customers are redirected away from the WordPress admin area, and the admin bar is hidden when they're viewing the site.

 Account features include:

-- Dashboard with quick links
+retrieve_password()andreset_password()) - Dashboard with order history

 - Edit personal details and change password